Skip to content

 What makes a doctor come to a conclusion about a diagnosis and a treatment?
 What determines the need for a surgery or whether some other modality of treatment is an option?Is surgical decision making binary?
 The internet is a scary

-savitr April 10, 2022April 13, 2022 Uncategorized Read more
+Savitr April 10, 2022April 13, 2022 Uncategorized Read more

 What is it we do?